timescale/docs/ai/python-interface.md

 service_url  = os.environ['TIMESCALE_SERVICE_URL']
 ```

 Next, create the client.
 This tutorial, uses the sync client.
-But the library have an async client as well (with an identical interface that
+But the library has an async client as well (with an identical interface that
 uses async functions).

 The client constructor takes three required arguments: